devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-with-MySQL/intro/intro.md

-This sandbox environment allows you to try out the WSO2 Micro Integrator with Rabbit MQ
+This sandbox environment allows you to try out the WSO2 Micro Integrator data service scenarios with MySQL

 > **_NOTE:_** Please wait until the playground is ready to start the scenario.